CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

     * I used my NotebookLM CWE notebook, and other LLMs, to determine the appropriate CWE.
     * I then raised an issue: https://github.com/cisagov/vulnrichment/issues/84.

-    I then decided to dig a bit more into this... specifically the CWEs assigned by CISA ADP.
+    * I then decided to dig a bit more into this... specifically the CWEs assigned by CISA ADP.

-    I used a consensus of LLMs to review all CWEs assigned by CISA ADP to find issues:
+    I used [langchain](https://www.langchain.com/) to create a consensus of LLMs to review all CWEs assigned by CISA ADP to find issues:

     * These issues were found automatically by a consensus of 3 LLMs: ChatGPT4o, Gemini 1.5 Pro, Claude 3.5 Sonnet who were asked to review CWEs assigned to CVEs assigned by CISA ADP.
     * The consensus output was then reviewed by a human (me).

-    * I created [3 Issues initially](https://github.com/cisagov/vulnrichment/issues?q=is%3Aissue+author%3ACrashedmind+is%3Aclosed) (though there are a lot more) and these were accepted by CISA Vulnrichment and resolved promptly!
+    I created [3 Vulnrichment Github Issues initially](https://github.com/cisagov/vulnrichment/issues?q=is%3Aissue+author%3ACrashedmind+is%3Aclosed) and these were accepted by CISA Vulnrichment and resolved promptly!

+    * I then provided a report to CISA Vulnrichment for all CWEs that were incorrect based on the consensus.

     This section shows the different approaches used (and the subscription plan used):